najafi-laboratory/2p_imaging/temporal_sequence_202405/oddball/README.md

 - Now stimulus shape has 5 areas.
 - Now exclude_odd_stim marks 2+2 neighbors for image changes and oddball.
 - Deleted sorting for traces clustering to avoid bug.
 - Added expected stimulus timing for oddball traces.
+- Now exclude_odd_stim is only applied on normal.
+- Now plot_odd_latent uses gold for interval.